Probabilistic conformal blocks for Liouville CFT on the torus: Introduction

 \subsection{Summary of results}

-To state our results, we first give two ways to characterize the 1-point toric conformal block $\cF^\alpha_{\gamma, P}(q)$ as a formal $q$-series with parameters $\gamma, P,\alpha$: Zamolodchikov's recursion and the AGT correspondence.
-The original definition based on the Virasoro algebra will be reviewed in Appendix \ref{sec:conf-block}.
+To state our results, we first review two ways to characterize the 1-point toric conformal block $\cF^\alpha_{\gamma, P}(q)$ as a formal $q$-series with parameters $\gamma, P,\alpha$: Zamolodchikov's recursion and the Alday-Gaiotto-Tachikawa (AGT) correspondence.
+From its original definition via the Virasoro algebra~\cite{BPZ84}, it was shown in \cite{Zam84,Zam87,HJS09} that $\cF^\alpha_{\gamma, P}(q)$, as a formal $q$-series, is the unique solution to Zamolodchikov's recursion